GoraNetwork/developer-quick-start/README.md

 Once the app compiles and executes, the node should pick up its request, showing a message like `Processing oracle request "<request ID>"`.
-When a message starting with `Submitted <number> vote(s) on request "<request ID>"`appears, it means that the request has been processed and the destination method app should be called with the response.
+When a message starting with `Submitted <number> vote(s) on request "<request ID>"`appears, it means that the request has been processed and the destination method app should have been called with the response.

-Algorand [Dapp Flow](https://app.dappflow.org/explorer/home) web app can be used to trace applicable transactions and confirm that the destination call has been made and values updated.

-**Warning!** You may get an error message from Dapp Flow about "disabled parameter: application-id".
+Algorand [Dapp Flow](https://app.dappflow.org/explorer/home) web app can be used to trace applicable transactions and confirm that the destination call has been made and values updated. **Warning!** You may get an error message from Dapp Flow about "disabled parameter: application-id".
 This is a minor issue and should not affect operation.